jupiter-desphy/barber-shop/README.md

 \* *  *Technologies used include* ***React***, ***JavaScript***, ***HTML***, *and* ***CSS***. * *

 I developed this website for a local fourth-generation son and pop barbershop in Portland, Oregon from design to completion.
-Prior to this, they used a site made on Blogger that structured everything as a news feed without any navigation and awkward formatting.
-The primary information for the website (contact info, hours, and copy) was formatted together as a photo and plugged in as a blog post, making it unnavigable to screen readers as well as search engine optimization crawlers.
+Prior to this, they used a site made on Blogger that structured everything as a blog news feed awkwardly formatted and devoid of any navigation.
+The primary information for the website (contact info, hours, and copy) was formatted together as a photo and plugged in as a blog post, making it unnavigable to screen readers and search engine optimization crawlers.
 If you clicked the phone number as a shortcut to call the establishment or even to copy the number, it would simply enlarge the photo.
 From a pure aesthetic perspective, I loved it!
 It had quirky, do-it-yourself charm and an authentic old-school feel.
 However, it was long past due for an update.

 Click [here](https://www.taborbarbershop.com/) to visit!